April reporting reminder (2023)

 Other means of filing

 Reports sent by other means — including first class mail — must be received by the FEC before close of business on the filing deadline.
 Forms may be downloaded from the FEC's website.
-Reports submitted by first-class mail will be considered filed when actually received by Commission staff, subject to delays resulting from the agency’s limited mail processing.
+Reports submitted by first-class mail will be considered filed when actually received by Commission staff.
 The FEC does not have statutory authority to extend filing deadlines, but it may choose not to pursue administrative fines against filers prevented from filing by reasonably unforeseen circumstances beyond their control.

 Authorized committees of candidates

 House and Senate candidates

 All campaigns that have a reporting obligation must file quarterly reports.
 Generally, an individual becomes a candidate for federal office, thus triggering registration and reporting obligations, when his or her campaign exceeds $5,000 in either contributions received or expenditures made.
 If the campaign has not exceeded the $5,000 threshold, it is not required to file reports.